garden-io/garden/docs/reference/project-config.md

 {% endhint %}

 Specify a filename that should be used as ".ignore" file across the project, using the same syntax and semantics as `.gitignore` files.
 By default, patterns matched in `.gardenignore` files, found anywhere in the project, are ignored when scanning for actions and action sources.
-Note: This field has been deprecated in 0.13 in favor of the `dotIgnoreFile` field, and as of 0.13 only one filename is allowed here.
-If a single filename is specified, the conversion is done automatically.
-If multiple filenames are provided, an error will be thrown.
-Otherwise, an error will be thrown.

 | Type               | Default | Required |
 | ------------------ | ------- | -------- |